sosuisen/git-documentdb/docs-api/git-documentdb.changedfile.md

 ## ChangedFile type

-Union type of changed files in merge operation
+Union type of changed files in a merge operation

 <b>Signature:</b>